waadalmulihan/Math-Quiz-Game-Cpp/README.md

 🧮 Math Quiz Game - C++
 📌 Project Description

-A console-based Math Quiz Game built in C++ where the player answers randomly generated math questions based on selected difficulty and operation type.
+A console-based Math Quiz Game developed in C++.
-The game evaluates performance and displays a final result (Pass / Fail).
+The player answers randomly generated math questions with different difficulty levels and operation types, and receives a final score at the end.

 ✨ Features
 Player-controlled quiz settings